sasikumarv92/Cloud-Computing/README.md

 Public IP: Create a new public IP.
 NIC network security group: Basic.
 Inbound port rules: Allow SSH (port 22) and HTTP (port 80).
 Review and Create: Review the settings and click "Create"

+.
+Set Up the Web Server
+Connect to the VM:

+Use SSH to connect to the VM: ssh azureuser@<Public-IP>
+Install Apache Web Server:

+Update the package list: sudo apt update
+Install Apache: sudo apt install apache2 -y
+Start the Apache service: sudo systemctl start apache2 Enable Apache to start on boot: sudo systemctl enable apache2

+Verify the Installation:

+Open a web browser and navigate to http://<Public-IP>.
+You should see the default Apache welcome page.